Anosov Endomorphisms on the 2-torus: Regularity of foliations and rigidity: Abstract

 \section{Abstract}

 We provide sufficient conditions for smooth conjugacy between two Anosov endomorphisms on the 2-torus.
 From that, we also explore how the regularity of the stable and unstable foliations implies smooth conjugacy inside a class of endomorphisms including, for instance, the ones with constant Jacobian.
-As a consequence, we have in this class a characterization of smooth conjugacy between special Anosov endomorphisms and their linearizations.
+As a consequence, we have in this class a characterization of smooth conjugacy between special Anosov endomorphisms (defined as those having only one unstable direction for each point) and their linearizations.